-A trajectory is a time-ordered sequence of states $(q, \dot{q})$ .
+A trajectory is a time-ordered sequence of states (q, \dot{q}) .
 It can be represented also by a geometric path and a velocity profile along this path.
-Because of the intrinsic complexity of trajectory planning (Cf. [17] for complexity issues), the trajectory planner addresses the problem at hand in two complementary steps of lesser complexity:
+Because of the intrinsic complexity of trajectory planning (cf. (Latombe, 1991) for complexity issues), the trajectory planner addresses the problem at hand in two complementary steps of lesser complexity: